OfficialC0d3R/easy-snippets-n-more/README.md

-# Easy Snippers & More
+# Easy Snippets & More

 Hello, Welcome to my snippets extension!
 You'll find great use and more with my extension, this snippets extension contains snippets for the following languages:
 - HTML